Inspection Standards

 A Notice of Abatement will be sent to the owner informing them of the abatement.
 The abatement period will coincide with the termination period.

-No retroactive payments will be made to the owner for the period of time the rent was abated and the unit did not comply with HQS.
-The notice of abatement states that the tenant is not responsible for CKH's portion of rent that is abated.
+No retroactive payments will be made to the owner for the period of time the rent was abated, and the unit was not in compliance with NSPIRE.
+The notice of abatement states that the tenant is not responsible for CKHA's portion of rent that is abated.

 Termination of Contract

-If the owner is responsible for repairs, and fails to correct all the deficiencies cited prior to the end of the period given by CKH to make the repairs, the owner will be sent a HAP Contract Termination Notice.
+If the person responsible for repairs fails to correct all the deficiencies cited prior to the end of the period given by CKHA to make the repairs, the owner will be sent a HAP Contract Termination Notice.
 The abatement period and termination period will coincide.

-If repairs are completed before the effective termination date, the termination may be rescinded by CKH if the tenant chooses to remain in the unit.
-Only one Housing Quality Standards inspection will be conducted after the termination notice is issued.
+If repairs are completed before the effective termination date, the termination may be rescinded by CKHA if the tenant chooses to remain in the unit.
+Only one NSPIRE inspection will be conducted after the termination notice is issued.

 Determination Of Responsibility

-Certain HQS deficiencies are considered the responsibility of the family:
+Certain deficiencies are considered the responsibility of the family:

 - Tenant-paid utilities not in service.